Bergmann 1896: Pop culture

 The blaster pistol utilized by the titular character in the 2019 television series The Mandalorian is based on the Bergmann M1894 nº 1.

 The Bergmann No.3 is featured as a usable weapon in Hunt: Showdown as the "Bornheim No. 3".
-3 variants exist - the pistol, a pistol with a custom 8-round fixed magazine and a long barrelled carbine with a fixed wire stock.
+4 variants exist - the pistol, a pistol with a custom 8-round fixed magazine, a long barrelled carbine with a fixed wire stock and a silenced variant.